Read More on Amazon

 Why Is the Company Named Alibaba?

 Jack is a fan of the name Alibaba for three reasons.
 1. The name is at the beginning of the alphabet, so it shows up on top.
 2. The name is easy to pronounce in many languages.
 3. Jack loves the “open sesame” imagery that the name produces.

 Alibaba is famous for its “Iron Triangle”: e-commerce, logistics, and finance.
 These three core functions are what set the company apart from its competitors.

-Alipay, the Paypal of China, is a great asset of Alibaba.
-Alipay makes up one-third of Alibaba's revenues.
+Alipay, the Paypal of China, is a great asset to Alibaba.
+Alipay makes up one-third of Alibaba’s revenues.
 The service generates almost $5 billion per year in revenue.
 Jack controls a separate company that owns Alipay.
 The transfer of Alipay to another entity is widely scrutinized; Jack attributes the move to governmental issues.

 E-commerce & Logistics